yojoecapital/arabize-cli/README.md

 This is a command to translate Arabic-transliterated letters into Arabic Unicode characters and copy to clipboard.

-To use it, place the path of the `Arabize` directory in `Path` for System Variables.
+To access it easier, place the path of the `Arabize` directory in `Path` for System Variables.

 To recompile, use `csc arabize-script.c`.